blidblid/berglund/projects/mixins/README.md

 # Mixins

-`@berglund/mixins` is not a component library, it's another layer between apps and component libraries that aims to
+`@berglund/mixins` is a collection of [TypeScript mixins](https://www.typescriptlang.org/docs/handbook/mixins.html).
+The mixins form a middleware between apps and component libraries that aims to

 - increase productivity
 - reduce code duplication
+- reduce developer freedom

-But before getting into how, let's get into the upside and downside of traditional Angular component libraries.
+Before getting into how, let's get into the upsides and downsides of traditional Angular component libraries.

 ## Traditional component libraries

 ### The upsides

-A well-written Angular component library usually has two design patterns:
+A well-written Angular component library usually has:

-- Lots of content projection
+- lots of content projection
-- Lots of directives
+- lots of directives

-And you can see why - it is a strong combination.
+And you can see why, it is a very strong combination.
 The content projection maximizes component surface area, which the directives can attach to.
-Any new `@Directive` can be used everywhere!

 Take `mat-select` for example: